Do you want a cookie?

 Only ripe fruit can be picked easily and contain the full raspberry flavor.
 Photo by Evie Fjord on Unsplash.

 Dig a hole for each shrub that is about twice the size of the root ball.
 Mix the excavated soil 1:1 with compost and cover the bottom of the planting hole with part of the nutrient-rich mixture.
 Now place the young raspberry bush in the planting hole and fill the voids with the remaining soil mixture, creating a small mound.
-The base buds should be covered with about 5 cm of soil.
+The base buds should be covered with about 5 cm/1.9 in of soil.
 Press the loose substrate around the raspberry bush properly, so that you prevent irregular, large cavities from forming due to the watering.

 Then cover the mound with a mulch layer of straw, grass clippings or bark mulch.
 Last but not least, water your raspberries with plenty of water.
 Don't skimp on water here, but use a large watering can per bush and water evenly from all sides.
 In this way, you will ensure rapid root development and your new raspberry bush can anchor itself optimally in the ground.
 It is also possible to grow raspberries in large pots on the balcony or terrace, but you should make sure that the pots have sufficient volume.
 For more information on how to care for raspberries, read our article Care, fertilize & propagate raspberries.